Knguyen-dev/cs-notes/Math/linear_algebra/1_vectors_spaces/1_vectors_spaces.md

 ---
 ### Def.
 (Line)
 Let $\vec{u} \in \mathbb{R^n}$, and $\vec{u} \neq 0$.
 A line can be defined as $L_{\vec{u}} = {c\mathbb{u} | c \in \mathbb{R}}$.
 So a line can be seen as a set of vectors, and each vector can be treated as a point.
 The line $L_{\vec{u}}$ the set of all multiples of $\vec{u}$.

+Essentially, think of how the tip of a vector points at something.
+Now scale that vector for more and more c-values.
+Soon you'll see that our vectors are drawing a line with all those dots being intersected by the same vector.

 ---
 ### Def.
 (Linear Combination)